jagi/meteor-astronomy/README.md

 #### Inheritance

 Inheritance is as simple as telling what model definition to extend.
-Documents of child and parent classes are stored in the same collection.
-The distinction what document is of which type is done by looking at the special `_type` attribute that is automatically defined on inherited documents.
-You shoudn't make any changes to this attribute.
+Documents of the child and parent classes are stored in the same collection.
+The distinction what document is of which type is done by looking at the special `_type` field that is automatically defined on the inherited documents.
+You shouldn't make any changes to this attribute.

 ```js
 Parent = Astronomy.Class({